core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 ## Response Code value '2.07'

 * Response Code: 2.07

-* Description: Add No Content response to GET to the existing definition of the 2.07 response code.
+* Description: No Content

 * Reference: [[This document]]

-* Notes: The server sends this code to the client to indicate that the request was valid and accepted, but the responce may contain an empty payload.
-It is comparable to and may be proxied with the http 204 No Content status code.
+* Notes: The server sends this code to the client to indicate that the request was valid and accepted, but the response may contain an empty payload.
+It is comparable to and may be proxied with the HTTP 204 No Content status code.